TrademarkTrademark

 export SCALR_TOKEN="your_cli_api_token"

 Scalr's architecture effectively addresses IaC management challenges at scale.
-Its SaaS model simplifies operations, while the three-tiered hierarchy (Account, Environment, Workspace) offers a robust framework for organization and governance.
+Its SaaS model simplifies operations, while the three-tiered hierarchy (Account, Environment, Workspace) offers a clear framework for organization and governance.
 Object inheritance for variables, policies, and credentials ensures consistency.
 Flexible state management and self-hosted agents for runs and private VCS cater to diverse security needs.
-Critically, Scalr's "platform as code" approach via its Terraform provider, CLI, and API enables comprehensive automation and control.
-This combination empowers teams to manage cloud infrastructure with confidence, precision, and scalability.
+Scalr's "platform as code" approach via its Terraform provider, CLI, and API enables comprehensive automation and control.
+This combination lets teams manage cloud infrastructure with confidence, precision, and scalability.